 This full-day event will include a communal lunch that is included in the ticket price, with vegan and vegetarian options, as well as coffee and tea service throughout the day.
 We recommend you bring a mug or thermos, water bottle, and snacks for the day!

 Our Quest University has in most facilities a Zero Waste policy in which bins for compost, hard plastics, papers are available.
 Even the soft plastics have bin for its own and are gathered and recycled so please, help us maintain the cycle going.
 Glass is usually gathered on the side of the bins as well in the Hall of the Library building.

-A children's space will be available close by the MPR for certain presentations.
-Please register your children with a free ticket at https://src.ticketleap.com/visionariesgathering to sign up a child for the event.
+A children's space will be available on the 3rd floor of the library for certain presentations.
+Please register your children with a free ticket at http://bit.ly/VG_2020 to sign up a child for the event.
 This space is not childcare and is only a space that will offer guided activities by volunteers.